readthedocs/ethicalads.io/content/posts/2025-niche-targeting-updates.md

 our goal has always been to show the best ad possible based on page context rather than any data about the user.
-By delivering the best possible ad on a given page, this will result in great advertiser performance with high earnings for the sites where the ads appear and without compromising privacy.
+By delivering the best possible ad on a given page, this will result in great advertiser performance with high earnings for the sites where the ads appear;  without compromising privacy.

 However, our approach to best fulfill that vision has changed over time.
 The tools available to target contextually are rapidly improving